Summit Financial LLC Purchases 1,118 Shares of Vanguard Materials ETF (NYSEARCA:VAW)

-Summit Financial LLC raised its position in Vanguard Materials ETF (NYSEARCA:VAW – Free Report) by 89.4% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+Summit Financial LLC lifted its position in shares of Vanguard Materials ETF (NYSEARCA:VAW – Free Report) by 89.4% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor owned 2,368 shares of the company’s stock after purchasing an additional 1,118 shares during the period.
-Summit Financial LLC’s holdings in Vanguard Materials ETF were worth $433,000 as of its most recent filing with the SEC.
+Summit Financial LLC’s holdings in Vanguard Materials ETF were worth $433,000 at the end of the most recent quarter.

-Several other large investors have also recently bought and sold shares of the company.
-McClarren Financial Advisors Inc. bought a new stake in shares of Vanguard Materials ETF during the second quarter worth $68,000.
-Sunbelt Securities Inc. bought a new stake in shares of Vanguard Materials ETF during the first quarter worth $77,000.
-Harbour Investments Inc. increased its position in shares of Vanguard Materials ETF by 16.1% during the first quarter.
-Harbour Investments Inc. now owns 469 shares of the company’s stock worth $83,000 after acquiring an additional 65 shares in the last quarter.
-EverSource Wealth Advisors LLC increased its position in shares of Vanguard Materials ETF by 132.3% during the second quarter.
-EverSource Wealth Advisors LLC now owns 583 shares of the company’s stock worth $106,000 after acquiring an additional 332 shares in the last quarter.
-Finally, Money Concepts Capital Corp increased its position in shares of Vanguard Materials ETF by 21.9% during the fourth quarter.
-Money Concepts Capital Corp now owns 651 shares of the company’s stock worth $111,000 after acquiring an additional 117 shares in the last quarter.
+A number of other large investors also recently made changes to their positions in VAW.
+Parsons Capital Management Inc. RI raised its position in Vanguard Materials ETF by 3.1% in the second quarter.
+Parsons Capital Management Inc. RI now owns 16,256 shares of the company’s stock worth $2,958,000 after acquiring an additional 486 shares during the period.
+Moran Wealth Management LLC raised its position in Vanguard Materials ETF by 4.2% in the first quarter.
+Moran Wealth Management LLC now owns 3,524 shares of the company’s stock worth $627,000 after acquiring an additional 141 shares during the period.
+Integrated Wealth Concepts LLC raised its position in Vanguard Materials ETF by 10.2% in the first quarter.
+Integrated Wealth Concepts LLC now owns 3,707 shares of the company’s stock worth $659,000 after acquiring an additional 343 shares during the period.
+Retirement Planning Group LLC bought a new stake in Vanguard Materials ETF in the second quarter worth about $307,000.
+Finally, Apollon Wealth Management LLC raised its position in shares of Vanguard Materials ETF by 26.3% in the second quarter.
+Apollon Wealth Management LLC now owns 2,222 shares of the company’s stock valued at $404,000 after purchasing an additional 463 shares during the period.

 Vanguard Materials ETF Trading Up 0.4 %